-Usually, I think of long, slow cooking like Braised Pork Roast with Sausage & Cabbage in the fall, but a pot of this glorious dish couldn’t be better on a cold, drizzly spring day.
+Usually, I think of long, slow cooking like Braised Pork Roast with Sausage & Cabbage in the fall, but a pot of this glorious dish couldn’t be better on a cold, winter night or a drizzly spring day.
 This is like Sunday dinner extraordinaire!
-You might want to try to make this sometime this spring before it gets too warm for a hearty dinner.
+You might want to try to make this sometime this spring (I’m posting this is March) before it gets too warm for a hearty dinner.

 Admittedly, I did make this Braised Pork Roast with Sausage & Cabbage a couple of weeks ago and I gotta say it really hit the spot on that snowy Spring day, too.
 Just make it any time you want your kitchen warm and toasty and want to have your belly filled with utter deliciousness.

 About Braised Pork Roast with Sausage & Cabbage:

 I think this Braised Pork Roast with Sausage & Cabbage is one of the best dishes I’ve made so far this year!
 Maybe even one of the best dishes I’ve made in a long time.
 The ingredients are so simple, it caught us by surprise how much we enjoyed it.
 Child number 2, Kraig & his girlfriend, Tweety were over and we all just went a little cray cray over this dish.
 And then we sat bemoaning the fact we ate so much as we continued to eat more!